sensu/catalog/integrations/sumologic/sumologic-analytics/README.md

 <!-- Sensu Integration setup instructions, including Sensu agent configuration and external component configuration -->
 <!-- EXAMPLE: what configuration (if any) is required in a third-party service to enable monitoring? -->

-1. Get a Sumo Logic Hosted Collector & an HTTP Logs and Metrics Source
+1. Create a hosted collector & configure an HTTP Logs & Metrics source

    [Create a Sumo Logic Hosted Collector][sumologic-hosted-collector] for Sensu Go, and configure an [HTTP Logs and Metrics Source][sumologic-logs-and-metrics-source].

-1. Configure Secrets Management

-   This integration requires the following [Sensu Secrets][secrets]:

-   - `sumologic_http_source_url`

-   _NOTE: this integration creates one or more Sensu Secrets using the "env" provider.
-The corresponding environment variables need to be set on every sensu-backend in the Sensu deployment.
-To add the environment variables, please modify `/etc/default/sensu-backend` or `/etc/sysconfig/sensu-backend` and restart the sensu-backend service(s)._
+1. Add the Sumo Logic HTTP Logs & Metrics source URL to your secrets provider

+   Create an environment variable or Hashicorp Vault secret for the HTTP Logs & Metrics source URL.

 ## Plugins